artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/ios-threading.markdown

 categories: swift
 ---

-Threading is one og the most difficult things wehn you do programming.
+Threading is one of the most difficult things wehn you do programming.
 Fortunatelly the Apple's SDK handles the proglem exceptionally well in comparisions to another frameworks, at least it is my impression (feel free to arguee or comment on github)

 All chunks of job are arranged into `Bloks` or `Functions`/`Mothods`.
 I'd like to mention that the `Blocks` have ability to capture their surrounding state.
 They close variables around that are in scope at the time the block is declared that's why we call them aslo `Closures` [[1]](http://pragmaticstudio.com/blog/2010/7/28/ios4-blocks-1)